 Address: Carrer Amadeu Sudrià, 3, 17753 Espolla, Girona

 Opening hours: Monday to Friday from 09:00 to 14:00

 How to get there

 - By car: To get to Llançà from Barcelona take B-10 and leave Via Laietana, Plaça de Pau Vila, Carrer del Dr. Aiguader, exit 22.
-Then take AP-7 and leave the AP-7 by exit 4 at Figures (25 kilometers from Llançà), immediately afterward follow a section of national road N-II, and turn onto the N-260 which leads directly to Llançà.
-It will take around 1h30 to reach Llançà from Barcelona.
+Then take AP-7 and leave the AP-7 by exit 4 at Figures (25 kilometers from Llançà); immediately afterwards follow a section of national road N-II, and turn onto the N-260 which leads directly to Llançà.
+It will take around 1 hour and a half to reach Llançà from Barcelona.

-- By bus: From Barcelona, the Sarfa bus company operates a coach line passing through Roses and Cadaqués.
-It will take around 2 hours to get from Barcelona to Figueres, then you will have to take a train from Figueres to Llançà, which takes around 15 minutes.
+- Bus: From Barcelona the Sarfa bus company operates a coach line passing through Roses and Cadaqués.
+It will takes around 2 hours to get from Barcelona to Figueres; then you will have to take a train from Figueres to Llançà, which takes around 15 minutes.
 The total cost for a one-way trip is around 20€ and 37€.

-- By train: The regional train takes around 2h30 to reach Figueres and then Llançà, and costs €13.50 for a one-way trip.
+- By train: The regional train takes around 2 hours and a half to reach Figueres and then Llançà; and costs €13.50 for a one-way trip.